Jan 14, 2023

 I recorded that.

-Now if we want to do the same thing with categories, we certainly can we can create hard coded list items, replace this right here with that, or maybe you want to leave the categories dynamic.
+Now if we want to do the same thing with categories, we certainly can create hard-coded list items, replace this right here with that, or maybe you want to leave the categories dynamic.

 It's up to you.